Flying Bike Cooperative Brewery

 6. Nominating Committee.
 The nominating committee will consist of not fewer than three, nor more than five members appointed by the Board.
 The committee shall serve a one year term with appointments to the committee being made at the first Board meeting after a Board election.
 Vacancies during the term shall be filled by the Board.
 At least one, but in any event, not more than two of the members on the committee shall be members of the Board who are not standing for election in the year for which the nominating committee serves.
 In carrying out its responsibilities, the nominating committee will survey the Board to assess the strengths, weaknesses, and needs for the upcoming year and will solicit applicants for the open Board positions based upon that assessment.
 The committee may not nominate any of its members for election to the Board.

 8. Recall.
-Recall of directors may be effected as provided in Article XI of the Articles of
+Recall of directors may be accomplished via the process provided in Article XI of the Articles of Incorporation.

 SECTION X: Board of Directors, Responsibilities and Operations